New Zealand V South Africa 1st Test Scoreboard - UrduPoint

 New Zealand V South Africa 1st Test Scoreboard

-Mount Maunganui, (APP - UrduPoint / Pakistan Point News - 4th Feb, 2024) Scoreboard at stumps on day one of the first Test between New Zealand and South Africa in Mount Maunganui on Sunday:
+Mount Maunganui, (APP - UrduPoint / Pakistan Point News - 6th Feb, 2024) Scoreboard after South Africa's first innings on day three of the first Test against New Zealand in Mount Maunganui on Tuesday:

 Toss: South Africa